filecoin-project/lotus/documentation/en/cli-sptool.md

-   --owner value, -o value   owner key to use for new miner initialisation --from value, -f value    address to send actor(miner) creation message from --sector-size value       specify sector size to use for new miner initialisation --help, -h                show help
+   --owner value, -o value   owner key to use for new miner initialisation --from value, -f value    address to send actor(miner) creation message from --sector-size value       specify sector size to use for new miner initialisation --confidence value        number of block confirmations to wait for (default: 5) --help, -h                show help
 ```